afonasev/flake8-return/README.md

 * R501 you shouldn\`t add None at any return if function havn\`t return value except None
 * R502 you should add explicit value at every return if function have return value except None
 * R503 you should add explicit return at end of the function if function have return value except None
+* R504 you shouldn`t assign value to variable if it will be use only as return value

 ## License